process-analytics/github-actions-playground/README.md

 - [Dependabot configuration](.github/dependabot.yml): as configured in repository using dependabot to update dependencies

-## Test to update the readme of https://github.com/process-analytics/bpmn-visualization-R
+## Test to update the README of https://github.com/process-analytics/bpmn-visualization-R

 The following simulates the content of the `README.md` file of [bpmn-visualization-R](https://github.com/process-analytics/bpmn-visualization-R) repository.
+This content is updated automatically during the release process.

 #### Install _BPMN Visualization - R Package_ from GitHub